-Thus we have proved that the Laplacian mask on the righthand side of Equation (3-22) detects edges in all directions (quod erat demonstrandum).
+Thus we have proved that the Laplacian mask on the righthand side of Equation (3-24) detects edges in all directions (quod erat demonstrandum, or q.e.d., as the logicians say in Latin).

 Sobel Edge Detection.
 Certain mask operators weight key differencing pixels more and are more effective than certain other edge operators.
 The Prewitt operators were previously defined to be